How to Build an AI-Friendly Brand: 5-Step Framework

 An AI-friendly brand excels across all three dimensions: it has strong historical presence in training data, clean structured representation in knowledge graphs, and an active, authoritative current web presence.

-The 5-Step AI-Friendly Brand Framework
+The 5-Step Framework to Build an AI-Friendly Brand

 Step 1: Build Your Data Foundation